 Images obtained from your scan are digitally recorded.
 At Qscan, a subspecialty trained Radiologist interprets the images obtained and provides a report for your doctor within 24 hours.

-Reports and images will be available electronically via the patient app and web portal after your examination.
+Reports and images will be available electronically via the Qscan MyResults Patient Access app and web portal 7 days after your report has been processed.
 If required, films are available for collection or delivery to your referring practitioner.
 You may need to make a follow up appointment to discuss the results with your referring practitioner.

 Mater Private Clinic, Stanley Street, South Brisbane, Queensland, Australia